kujenga/website/content/blog/go-mlp.md

 ## Conclusions and future exploration

-At this point, we've walked through the full life cycle of creating a fully functioning neural network in Go from scratch, using just the tools given to us in the Go standard library.
+At this point, we've walked through the creating a fully functioning neural network in Go from scratch, using just the tools given to us in the Go standard library.

-If you have any questions, comments, or other feedback, I would love to hear it in the comments below!

 Future blog posts may explore extensions of this network to provide additional functionality, such as batch and mini-batch approaches to the gradient descent